CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-beta.md

 ## Data downlaod

+!!!
+Note
-All members within the same CSC project can download decrypted data stored in SD Connect (Beta).
+    All members within the same CSC project have access and can download decrypted data stored in SD Connect (Beta).

 ### To download the entire folder content: